kartoza/docker-geoserver/README.md

 HTTP_PROXY_PORT
 ```

-If you are running GeoServer under SSL with reverse proxy i.e nginx you will need
+If you are running GeoServer under SSL with reverse proxy i.e. nginx you will need
 to set the following env variables

 Example below: